hckmstrrahul/wall-snippet/technical-note.md

   - `Your onboarding is` prepends onboarding percentage (in default color)
   - `in X days` is appended for meetings not today or now (in default color)
   - Use `upcoming meeting` instead of just `meeting` for future dates
+- Capitalization rules:
+  - "You are all caught up!" with capital Y
+  - "Some of your portfolio may be..." with capital S when it appears alone
+  - "some of your portfolio may be..." with lowercase s when it appears with other fragments
+- Prefix rules:
+  - No "You have" prefix when only onboarding and/or portfolio fragments are present
+  - "You have" prefix when actions or meetings are present
 - Onboarding:
   - Range is 1-50% (not 0-100%)
   - Hidden when value is 0%